mgoadric/cardstock/_posts/2019-05-06-hearts-variants.md

 ![Variant Spread]({{site.url}}{{site.baseurl}}/images/hearts/variant-spread.png){:class="post-image"}

-To the left of Hearts, we see Polignac and Slobber Hannes.
+To the far left of Hearts, we see Polignac and Slobber Hannes.
 This makes sense, as the important choices in these games are very infrequent, since they involve many tricks and only a few point cards.

-To the right of Hearts, we see first our variants that removed critical rules: That's No Moon, and Black Maria.
-These are followed by Grey Maria and Omnibus, showing that there are more important choices to be made in these later games.
+Closer, yet still to the left, we see our first variants that removed critical rules: That's No Moon, and Black Maria.

+To the right of Hearts, we see Grey Maria and Omnibus, showing that there are more important choices to be made in these later games.

 Interesting, though, is the appearance of Knaves